Albert0147/NRC_SFDA/readme.md

 ## Dataset preparing

 Download the [VisDA](https://github.com/VisionLearningGroup/taskcv-2017-public/tree/master/classification) and [Office-Home](https://www.hemanthdv.org/officeHomeDataset.html) (use our provided image list files) dataset.
 And denote the path of data list in the code.
-The code is expected to reproduce the results with PyTorch **1.3**.
+The code is expected to reproduce the results with **PyTorch 1.3 with cuda 10.0**.

 ## Checkpoint